gerritnowald/FRITZSmartEnergy210_Gmail_Logger/README.md

 pip install -r requirements.txt
 ```

-## usage

-In Gmail, a filter has to be setup to apply a label to the reports.
+4. in Gmail, set up a filter to apply a label to the reports

-get `LabelID`:
+5. get the corresponding `LabelID` using
 ```bash
 python get_label_ids.py
 ```

+## usage

 Download report attachements:
 ```bash